laddertosky/fdbplayground/README.md

 fdb> configure new single ssd

 ```
+Note that there is no corresponding log shown in the fdbmonitor, which is also confusing.

 3. Then we could type status in fdbcli to check the database status.
 If we exit the fdbcli and reentry, the welcome message will includ 'The database is available.'.

 ```